evanhosmer/Soccer-Capstone/README.md

 ![comp](images/10_best_players.png)

 Before clustering, the dimensionality of the data was a concern.
-This dataset had a problem with multicolinearity as shown by high Variance Inflation Factors.
+This dataset had a problem with multicolinearity exemplified by high variance inflation factors.
+Many of the features were very highly correlated with eachother as shown with a correlation heat map.

 ![corr](images/corr_heat.png)